MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/virtual-visits.md

   - m365solution-healthcare
   - m365solution-scenario
 ms.reviewer:
-description: Learn about virtual visits with Teams.
+description: Learn about Virtual Visits with Teams.
 ---

-# Virtual visits with Microsoft Teams
+# Virtual Visits with Microsoft Teams

-With Microsoft Teams, you have a complete meeting platform to schedule, manage, and conduct virtual visits for staff and attendees.
-This article gives you an overview of the capabilities available in Teams for scheduling and managing virtual visits.
+With Microsoft Teams, you have a complete meeting platform to schedule, manage, and conduct Virtual Visits for staff and attendees.
+This article gives you an overview of the capabilities available in Teams for scheduling and managing Virtual Visits.

 - [The Bookings app](#the-bookings-app) for every organization
 - [The Teams Electronic Health Records (EHR) connector](#teams-electronic-health-records-ehr-connector) for healthcare organizations who use EHR